aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 and the [Attribute Actions](./ddb-table-encryption-config.md#attribute-actions) to determine how this field should be handled.

+// Remove the None and hoist the if statement.

 If the [Beacon Key Source](../searchable-encryption/search-config.md#beacon-key-source) is a [Single Key Store](../searchable-encryption/search-config.md#single-key-store-initialization) HandleBeaconKeyFieldName MUST return a `beacon key id` of None and the unaltered AttributeMap.
-The specific `beacon key id` is not returned in this case because this would mean that the same branch key would need to encrypt this record.
+The specific `beacon key id` is not returned in this case because it is statically configured in the Single Key Store.
+If it was returned his would mean that the same branch key would need to encrypt this record.
 This is not the intended use of a Single Key Store.